jimwins/titi/docs/configuration.rst

    duration of a single request.
 This is *not* a replacement for a persistent cache such as `Memcached`_.

--  Idiorm’s cache is very simple, and does not attempt to invalidate itself when data changes.
+-  Titi’s cache is very simple, and does not attempt to invalidate itself when data changes.
 This means that if you run a query to retrieve some data, modify and save it, and then run the same query again, the results will be stale (ie, they will not reflect your